uncbiag/easyreg/doc/source/notes/train_lpba.rst

 We use the same setting file from our OAI registration demo to train the LPBA registration tasks, the setting can be found  at *demo/demo_settings/mermaid/training_on_3_cases_voxelmorph*.
 We need to manually set *img_after_resize* in setting to a desired/current value [196, 164, 196] (numpy convention, not itk convention).
-We then can train segmentation network on LPBA simply by
+We then can train registration network on LPBA simply by

 .. code:: shell